 1. All Customers Should Have It

 Cyber insurance, frankly, should be a no-brainer.
-Customers need to protect themselves in the increasingly possible chance that a hack or breach occurs, according to Brian Weiss, a CompTIA ISAO member and CEO of ITECH Solutions, based in San Luis Obispo, Calif.
+Customers need to protect themselves in the increasingly possible chance that a hack, breach, malware or phishing attack occurs and customer information is compromised, according to Brian Weiss, a CompTIA ISAO member and CEO of ITECH Solutions, based in San Luis Obispo, Calif.

 “You have a higher chance of getting hit with a cyber incident than of having a fire.
 Your clients already are paying for things less likely to happen, so why not consider cyber insurance?” he said.
 “But one thing I recommend: I’ve seen customers hand insurance policy forms for MSPs to fill out.
 We shouldn’t be doing that.
 The client needs to fill it out.
 The MSP should not take on liability for filling out the form.”